jeremy379/laravel-openid-connect/README.md

 The id_token will be returned after the call to the `oauth/token` endpoint.

+### Laravel 11

+On Laravel 11 you may need to register the package: https://github.com/jeremy379/laravel-openid-connect/issues/31

 ## Configuration

 ### 1.)
 Add the scope in your AuthServiceProvider in boot() method.